-Kyocera determines the discount rate by referencing the yield curve of high quality corporate bonds.
-The rate of increase in compensation levels is determined mainly based on results and forecasts of operations, inflation and others.
+Kyocera determines the discount rate by referencing the yield on high quality corporate bonds and others.
+The rate of increase in compensation levels is determined based mainly on results and forecasts of operations, inflation and others.
 Kyocera annually reviews the assumptions underlying its actuarial calculations, making adjustments based on current market conditions, if necessary.